 A: Please contact Jason Piatt, Electronic and Information Technology Manager via email, email@example.com.

 Q: It sounds like this policy only applies to online courses.
 If I teach a face-to-face course, do I have to follow this policy?

 A: Yes, the policy applies to any course (face-to-face or online) that has ICT components (such as digital content, videos, multimedia, etc.).
 In fact, many face-to-face courses use a variety of digital course materials and therefore it is best practice and good course design to make sure these materials are accessible.

 Q: What resources and support are available for creation and remediation of digital content?

 A: Learn more about resources for digital accessibility.
 Faculty can also contact Jason Piatt, Electronic and Information Technology Manager via email, firstname.lastname@example.org for all questions related to digital accessibility.
 In addition, faculty and instructors can contact their local support staff (Educational Technology Designers, Instructions Designers) to learn more about how to meet ICT accessibility standards and make course materials accessible.

 Q: What is the best way to find out if the publisher content I want to use in my courses is accessible?

 A: The first step is knowing the right questions to ask!
-Please consult the EIT Accessibility and Third Party Content page for more details.
+Please consult the ICT Accessibility and Third Party Content page for more details.

 Q: Is there someone I can contact for a one-on-one consultation regarding digital accessibility?